owid/sdg-tracker.org/pages/oceans.md

   global resource is a key feature of a sustainable future.

-  The UN has defined 10 "Targets" and 10 "Indicators" for SDG 14.
-Targets specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
+  The UN has defined 10 _Targets_ and 10 _Indicators_ for SDG 14.
+Targets
+  specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
 Below we quote the original text of all targets and show the data on the agreed Indicators.